Kyle Carter

 Kyle T. Carter (born December 17, 1992) is an American former professional football player who was a tight end in the National Football League (NFL).
 He played college football for the Penn State Nittany Lions.

-Early years
+Early life

 Carter was born in New Castle, Delaware to Mitchell and Charlene Carter.
 He attended William Penn High School where he played for Bill Cole.